 On July 2nd, 2013 the Pieloch Pet Adoption Center opened it's doors at 6500 S. 70th Street.
 The center handles adoptions and humane education at this beautiful facility at 70th and Hwy 2.
 Our original location on Park Boulevard is still in operation and now functions as our Admissions & Assessment Center.

-Today, Capital Humane Society serves the community by sheltering unwanted pets, acts as an advocate for animal welfare and strives to educate the public about responsible pet care.
+Today, Capital Humane Society serves the community by sheltering homeless pets, advocating for animal welfare, and educating the public about responsible pet care.